-In this annual report, you will encounter three sections that present information on citationbased contact data along with documentation which aims at supporting the fact that the League City Police Department has complied with The Texas Racial Profiling Law.
+In this annual report, you will encounter three sections that present information on citation-based contact data along with documentation which aims at supporting the fact that the League City Police Department has complied with The Texas Racial Profiling Law.
 In section 1 you will find the table of contents in addition to the Texas Law on Racial Profiling.
 Also, in this section, you will have the opportunity of becoming familiar with the list of requirements relevant to the Racial Profiling Law as established by TCOLE (Texas Commission on Law Enforcement).
 In addition, sections 2 and 3 contain documentation which demonstrates compliance by the League City Police Department with the Texas Racial Profiling Law.
 That is, documents relevant to the implementation of an institutional policy banning racial profiling, the implementation of a racial profiling complaint process (including the manner in which it has been disclosed to the public) and the training administered to all law enforcement personnel, are included.

-This report also provides statistical data relevant to public contacts, made during the course of traffic stops, between 1/1/15 and 12/31/15.
-This information has been analyzed and compared to data derived from the 2010 U.S. Census in the form of city demographics, and to the citation-based contact data collected in 2015.
+This report also provides statistical data relevant to public contacts, made during the course of traffic stops, which result in a citation or arrest between 1/1/16 and 12/31/16.
+This information has been analyzed and compared to the citation-based contact data collected in 2016.
 In addition, this section includes a TCOLE Tier 1 form, which is required to be submitted to this particular organization by March 1st of each year.
 The final analysis and recommendations are also included.